 The Royal BalletEnmeshing themes from three of Virgina Woolf's landmark novels, with elements of her letters, essays and diaries, Woolf Works expresses the heart of an artistic life driven to discover a freer, uniquely modern realism, bringing to life Woolf's world of 'granite and rainbow' where human beings are at once both physical body and uncontained essence.More

 Company Wayne McGregorWayne collaborated with British fashion designer Gareth Pugh and director Ruth Hogben to create one of seven short films for AnOther Magazine's MOVEment, a series uniting fashion, dance and cinema.
 In a work of linear distortions and brittle textures, bodies are abstracted, enmeshed and transported into the unknown.More

-Ballett ZürichWayne McGregor's first piece for Ballett Zürich, Kairos was performed to Max Richter's with set by Idris Khan.More
+Ballett ZürichWayne McGregor's first piece for Ballett Zürich, Kairos features set design by Idris Khan and performed to Vivaldi's The Four Seasons, re-imagined by experimental composer Max Richter.More

 The Royal BalletSet to orchestrated extracts of J.S.
 Bach's enigmatic final musical work,

 The Art of Fugue, the geometry of the music inspired both McGregor's movement and designs by visual artist Tauba Auerbach.

 Company Wayne McGregorAtomising bodies, movement, film, sound and light into miniature shards of intense sensation, Atomos is performed in McGregor's unique style - sculptural, rigorous, jarring and hauntingly beautiful.
 With lighting by Lucy Carter, film by Ravi Deepres costumes by Studio XO, and music by A Winged Victory For The Sullen.More